Fall Commencement Information

 Reception Following Commencement:

-A reception for graduates and guests will be held in the Student Union, Hiller Building, immediately following the graduation exercises.
+A reception for graduates and guests will be held in the Lion's Den Cafe, Hiller Building, immediately following the graduation exercises.